hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-m.md

 Updated user 'admin' with groups null to file 'D:\appsvr\wildfly\domain\configuration\mgmt-groups.properties' Press any key to continue . . .
 ```
 There is an existing *admin* user , just enable it.
 If you want to update the password and roles, run `add-user` again, the select *a) Update the existing user password and roles* in the second step, input your new password, add it to the required groups.
-There are seven groups available in Wildfly.
+There are seven groups available in WildFly.

 * Monitor
 * Operator